 PIXLEY BIOGAS, LLC

-The biogas facility is expected to produce 266 mm BTU of biogas daily.
-Access to a local supply of biogas, combined with improved operational efficiencies, will reduce Calgren’s natural gas consumption by 402 mm BTU per day, the equivalent of 13.1 percent.
-This biogas effort will lower the carbon intensity of the ethanol produced at the biorefinery, making it the lowest carbon ethanol produced in California at commercial scale.
+The biogas facility is expected to produce 160 mm BTU of biogas daily.
+Access to a local supply of biogas, combined with improved operational efficiencies, will reduce Calgren’s natural gas consumption. and lower the carbon intensity of the ethanol produced at the biorefinery, making it the lowest carbon ethanol produced in California at commercial scale.

 Grant Agreement Number: ARV-10-053